neerapatadia/BMEG591E_Assignment3/Assignment_3.md

 ## To search for help on a function, use the ? command.
 For instance:
 ?geom_point
 ```

-    ## No documentation for 'geom_point' in specified packages and libraries:
-    ## you could try '??geom_point'

 ### b.
 Paired-end vs Single-end reads